 The first thing to do is to make sure that you contact the correct people.

 An online search for your state’s laws will get the ball rolling, but you’ll also need to contact the local government branch that deals with gaming issues and enquiries.

 This could involve contacting more than one person or office, so make sure to cover all bases and cut no corners.
-We’d suggest speaking to your local council as a good starting point.

 Useful online resources to get you started include:

 - The National Council of Nonprofits’s website has a helpful page on ‘games of chance’ including whether they’re legal in your state.

 - They’ve also made a handy map with links to local state associations of non-profits.

 - An article by NOLO regarding the IRS’s position on taxes.